Muhammed Abul Manzur: Role in assassination of Ziaur Rahman

-General Hussain Muhammad Ershad, Chief of Army Staff, transferred Major-General Manzoor to a non-combatant post in Dhaka as commandant of the Defence Services Command and Staff College.
-Manzoor was the general officer commanding (GOC) of Chittagong, and freedom fighters placed under his command were given the highest posts.
-Once the transfer order was sent to Manzoor, he launched a coup on the morning of 30 May, and ordered the killing of President Ziaur Rahman at the then Chittagong Circuit House.
-After an ultimatum for surrender by the government, most of Manzoor's troops had abandoned their posts or had joined the government, which ended the rebellion.
+Manzur launched a rebellion in the morning of 30 May, and ordered the assassination of president Ziaur Rahman at the then Chittagong Circuit House.
+After an ultimatum for surrender by the government, most of Manzur's troops had abandoned their posts or consolidated with the government, which ended the rebellion.
 Later, government soldiers retook the radio station, and Bangladesh Radio announced a 500,000 taka reward for capture -dead or alive- of Manzoor.

 Although the assassination of President Ziaur Rahman was carried out in Chittagong on 30 May 1981, the military coup d'état failed.
-Major-General Manzoor went on radio to speak to the nation.
+Manzur went on radio to speak to the nation.
 According to the historian Anthony Mascarenhas in his Bangladesh: A Legacy of Blood, Manzoor effectively isolated Chittagong from the rest of the country.
-Chief of Army Staff, Lieutenant General Hussain Muhammad Ershad, quickly ordered to suppress any such action and issued orders to kill or capture Manzoor.
-Manzoor surrendered without incident to the police in Fatikchari.
-Manzoor was reported to have been killed on spot by angry soldiers on 2 June 1981.
+Chief of Army Staff, Lieutenant General Hussain Muhammad Ershad, quickly ordered to suppress any such action and issued orders to kill or capture Manzur.
+He surrendered without incident to the police in Fatikchari.
+Manzur was reported to have been killed on spot by angry soldiers on 2 June 1981.
 Other reports say he was killed in Chittagong Cantonment by an army officer sent from Dhaka.
-In less than a year, Lt-General Hussain Muhammad Ershad took over the country in a bloodless coup.
+In less than a year, Ershad took over the country in a bloodless coup.